bkoohi/ROKS-Satellite-in-Azure/readme.md

     "ipAddress": null,
     "ipAddress": null,
 ```
+4- Update ROKS cluster configuration in IBM Cloud with new public IPs.

-Set Resource group to Default unless a custom Resource group was used for deployment:
+4.1 Set Resource group to Default unless a custom Resource group was used for deployment:
 ```
 ibmcloud target -g Default
 ```
-Identify Satellite location name used for ROKS deployment:
+4.2 Identify Satellite location name used for ROKS deployment:
 ```
 ibmcloud sat location ls
 ```